finmavis/finmavis.dev/src/blog-post/development-using-parceljs/index.md

 title: 'Development using ParcelJS'
 date: '2019-11-25'
 author: 'Fin Mavis'
-tags:
-  [
-    'JavaScript',
-    'ParcelJS',
-    'Bundler',
-    'Parcel',
-    'ES6',
-    'TypeScript',
-    'SASS',
-    'SCSS',
-    'Autoprefix',
-    'postcss-preset-env',
-    'React',
-    'Preact',
-    'Vue',
-    'Svelte',
-  ]
 description: 'Learn step by step how to config and use ParcelJS for JavaScript development.'
 banner: './images/kira-auf-der-heide-IPx7J1n_xUc-unsplash.jpg'
 bannerCreditName: 'Kira auf der Heide'
 bannerCreditLink: 'https://unsplash.com/photos/IPx7J1n_xUc'
 ---

+Previously, we are using webpack for our develoment.
+There are many build tools besides webpack, and one of them is ParcelJS.

 ## What is ParcelJS ?

 According to the tag line on their home page, [Parcel](https://parceljs.org/) is a "Blazing fast, zero-configuration web application bundler".
 But in my opinion Parcel is a bundler that amazingly super simple to use, it's like magic.
-But, what do i mean by Magic ?
-Because Parcel will bundle all of our code like HTML, CSS, SASS, JavaScript, TypeScript without the complex of configuration stuff, so we can focus more on developing our apps instead of configure it.
+What do i mean by Magic?
+Well, it's because Parcel will bundle all of our code like HTML, CSS, SASS, JavaScript, TypeScript without the complex of configuration stuff, so we can focus more on developing our apps instead of configure it.

 ## Getting Started